-Streamsong Blue, designed by Tom Doak, will be the first to undergo replanting and will be closed from April to October during the process.
-Bill Coore and Ben Crenshaw’s Red course will follow the same procedure in 2021.
+Streamsong Blue, designed by Tom Doak, and Streamsong Red, designed by Bill Coore and Ben Crenshaw, will undergo replanting at the same time and will be closed from April to October during the process.

 It’s undetermined whether Gil Hanse’s Black course, built in 2017 and only in its third season, will also go to Mach 1—Mercer notes there’s a couple of years before that decision needs to be addressed, but ultimately it’s about giving players the best possible experience.

 “You don’t know what’s on the horizon,” says Mercer.
 “There’s a rush amongst growers and university people to continue looking at grasses, but right now this looks like the very best one that we could go with.”

 *Note: This article has been updated with a correction – after observing Mach 1 in pots for about 10 years, Lingle installed Mach 1 on a test green at his house in Olive Branch, Miss., not at Memphis C.C.
 No greens at Memphis C.C. held Mach 1 and were destroyed.